Fluid Compartments of the Body

 2. Expansion of ICF, which results in cell swelling and edema.
 The most dangerous is brain edema, which may lead to lethargy and coma.
 Furthermore:

-- Rapid correction of hypernatremia, can create a new gradient that causes water movement from the extracellular space into the cells of the brain can produce cerebral edema.
+- Rapid correction of hypernatremia can create a new gradient that causes water movement from the extracellular space into the cells of the brain; this can produce cerebral edema.

 - Avoid more than a 12-mEq/L decrease in the serum Na every 24 hours.

 Increased plasma sodium concentration (Hypernatremia > 145 mEq/L) occurs from either:

 - Loss of water from the ECF or